 ALGEBRA 3 - MA4611(2) - Sr. - 1 yr., 1 cr. - Prerequisite: Algebra 2 with Trigonometry or both Algebra 2 and Geometry with Trigonometry.
-This course is designed to develop mathematical reasoning and maturity and to facilitate placement into the College of DuPage (COD) math program by reinforcing the fundamental concepts of algebra.
-The course emphasizes problem solving utilizing multiple approaches (algebraic, geometric, and numeric).
-Students completing this course with a C or better and successful performance on the COD placement test (ALEKS) will transition into a credited math class at COD.
-This course is not only for COD bound students.
-It will help prepare any student for the mathematics needed for career and college.
+This course is designed to develop mathematical reasoning and maturity and to transition students directly into college and career pathways requiring general education college level math competencies in quantitative literacy and statistics.
+Five topics will be studied: personal finance, statistics and predictions in everyday life, constructing our world, and math in decision making.
+The course emphasizes problem solving and reinforces the fundamental concepts of algebra.
+Algebra 3 will prepare all students for the mathematics needed for college and career.
+Students completing this course with a C or better can transition into a general education credit-bearing math course at COD or equivalent course at an Illinois community college.
+(Portability Code: TM002)

-ADVANCED MATHEMATICAL APPLICATIONS - MA4113 - Sr. - 1 sem - 1/2 cr. -Prerequisite: Precalculus.
+ADVANCED MATHEMATICAL APPLICATIONS - MA4113 - Sr. - 1 sem - 1/2 cr. - Prerequisite: Precalculus.
 In this course students will learn new skills from the field of linear algebra and discrete and finite mathematics, as well as, an introduction to applied calculus.
 Students will work to understand how mathematical applications and models play a role in economics and social, life, and physical sciences.